Handicap Parking - Street Handicapped Space Policy

 In accordance with the Pennsylvania state law regarding accessible parking for people with disabilities, West Chester Parking services department recognizes that residents have a need for off-street handicapped spaces.
 While a reserved residential parking sign improves the chances that a person with disability will be able to park near his/her home, it does not guarantee a space.
 The reserved residential parking sign does not designate the space for the exclusive use of the person who lives there.

 If there are circumstances on your block that have changed and there is no longer a need for a handicapped sign, please contact the Parking Department at 610-696-4521.

-1.)
-A letter of request must be submitted to the parking department with a copy of the handicapped placard, driver’s license and registration.
+- The Online Request Form must be submitted to the parking department with a copy of the handicapped placard ID, driver’s license and registration.

 - In reviewing the Handicapped space need, the Parking department will survey the area requested, determine how many other handicapped spaces are on the block and whether those spaces are used consistently.

 - Once the request has been received and a survey completed, the matter is brought in front of the Parking Committee for review.